tytydraco/yessleep/out/I_Havent_Been_the_Same_Since_I_Received_a_Blood_Transfusion.md

 I never really bought into the whole "what doesn't kill you makes you stronger" mantra.
 Especially not after the accident.
 One minute I'm cruising down the highway, tunes blasting, the next I'm waking up in a sterile hospital room with an IV in my arm and a chill I can't shake.
 They told me I needed a blood transfusion, something about a rare type, and how lucky I was they had just the match.
 Lucky, huh?

 At first, it was just the cold.
 Not your run-of-the-mill, need-a-sweater cold, but a deep, bone-aching chill that no amount of blankets could ward off.

+In a moment of what I can only call desperation mixed with a touch of madness, I figured, hey, why not try some direct sun action?
+Vitamin D and all that jazz.

+My apartment building has this tiny roof that's pretty much ignored by everyone, which made it the perfect spot for my little experiment.
+Up I went, ditching the layers for, well, absolutely nothing.
+Laying there, stark naked, I felt the sun's rays like a personal greeting from the universe itself.
+For a moment, just a brief, shining moment, the chill started to lose its grip.

+But, as luck would have it, the universe wasn't the only thing taking notice.
+Turns out, not everyone's indifferent to the roof, especially when there's a free show on display.
+I caught the glint of binoculars from the building across and nearly jumped out of my skin.
+Wrapped up faster than you can say "peeping tom."

 Then came the dreams, or nightmares, really.
 Vivid scenes of slithering through dark, damp places, my body elongating, my skin scaling.
 I'd wake up, heart pounding, only to find my room colder than when I'd fallen asleep.

 But it didn't stop at dreams.
 My senses heightened in ways I couldn't explain.
 I could taste the air, smell emotions.
 Hunger, fear, joy—it all had a distinct flavor.
 And my reflexes, they sharpened too.
 I caught a fly in mid-air without looking, with my tongue...
 God, my tongue flicked out faster than thought.
 That's when panic really set in.